Russian Federation country brief

 During an April 2010 visit to Moscow, then Foreign Minister Stephen Smith signed a Memorandum of Understanding on Agricultural Cooperation with Russia's then Agriculture Minister Elena Skrynnik, and announced that Russian students would be eligible to apply for Endeavour Award scholarships under the Australia Awards.

-In January 2012, Russian Foreign Minister Sergey Lavrov visited Sydney.
-During Mr Lavrov's visit, he and then Foreign Minister Kevin Rudd, signed a Memorandum of Understanding on Antarctic Cooperation.
+In January 2012, Russian Foreign Minister Sergey Lavrov visited Sydney, and signed a bilateral Memorandum of Understanding on Antarctic Cooperation.

 Bilateral economic and trade relationship